louiszhang97/blast/README.md

 rails console
 rake db:setup
 ```
-3. Generate your organization's login key:
+3. Generate your organization's login key (Be sure to only have one key generated):
 ```ruby
 Key.create :key => 'YOUR KEY HERE.'
 ```

-Note: Make sure you only have one key created.

 4. Feel free to change the layout of the views!
 The site isn't very pretty due to my lack of front-end design experience.

 # Video Tutorial